PeoplePlusAI/sunva-frontend/README.md

     # or
     bun dev
     ```
-4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-5. To connect to the Sunva AI see https://github.com/PeoplePlusAI/sunva-ai
+The sunva-ai backend is available at https://github.com/PeoplePlusAI/sunva-ai